 - Hyperventilating in some instances

 Panic attacks are distinguishable from other kinds of anxiety by their intensity and immediate nature of their occurrence.
+Take a look at our symptoms of panic attacks page for more information.

-The causes of Panic are many and can include:
+The causes of panic are many and can include:

-- Situationally bound panic attacks – associating certain situations with panic attacks
+- Situationally bound panic attacks

-- Pharmacological triggers – certain chemical substances
+- Pharmacological triggers

 - Chronic and/or serious illness